angshenting/scba-techcomm/SCBA_GCoC.md

 The Chief Tournament Director may, at his discretion, prohibit a player from bringing other equipment into the playing area.
 Anyone entering the playing area may be required to comply with procedures put in place by SCBA for the detection of such electronic equipment.
 The Chief Tournament Director will arrange for random checks of players and team officials to ensure that there is compliance with these prohibitions.
 Refusal to submit to these checks will bar the individual concerned from the playing area and toilet area for the duration of the match or until such time as the Chief Tournament Director in consultation with the Executive Committee shall decide.

-## 10. Disqualification from any National Championships
+## 10. Disqualification from any National Championship
 Should a team, pair or individual play be disqualified as a result of a decision made by the Executive Committee, no refund of the entry fees, either in part or in whole, will be made.

 ## 12. Media Presentation